xnodeoncode/i45-sample-data/README.md

 An optional API_KEY can be passed as a second parameter.

-NOTE: This method makes a HTTP Get request and, if present, passes the x-api-key in the request header.
+NOTE: This method makes an HTTP Get request and, if present, passes the x-api-key in the request header.
 To make an HTTP Post request, or to include other headers such as custom content types, see the section [REST API Call with Custom Headers](#rest-api-call-with-custom-headers).

 ```javascript
 import { SampleData } from "i45-sample-data";